Key RSS meet to focus on creating atmosphere of social harmony, motivating people to perform their duties | Politics

 From the BJP, president J P Nadda and general secretary (organisation) B L Santhosh will attend the meeting, he said.

-A select number of office-bearers of 34 RSS-linked organisations will also attend it, he added.
+A select number of office-bearers of 34 RSS-linked organisations including Vishva Hindu Parishad (VHP) will also attend it, he added.

-The Pratinidhi Sabha is the highest decision-making body of the RSS, the ideological fountainhead of the ruling Bharatiya Janata Party (BJP).
+The Akhil Bharatiya Pratinidhi Sabha is the highest decision-making body of the RSS, the ideological fountainhead of the ruling Bharatiya Janata Party (BJP).

 The meeting will discuss a range of socio-economic issues, ''especially how to create an atmosphere of social harmony, motivate citizens to perform their duty and make them self-reliant,'' Ambekar said.

-It will also review the functioning of shakhas and prepare a future road map, he said.
+It will also review the functioning of shakhas (local meeting units) and prepare a future road map, he added.

+The national executive of the RSS will meet on Saturday to deliberate on the prevailing situation in the country and recommend various topics to be discussed at the conclave, Ambekar said.

+Its delegates are also free to raise any issue or share their experiences at the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)